LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="DeleteAllRecordsByDataSource-delete-">Delete All Records by Datasource (DELETE)</h4>
  This API allows you to delete all records contained in a datasource.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/delete-all-records-by-datasource)

 ```java